Emamatcyber90/frederic-hemberger.de/src/articles/2017-02-16-manage-kubernetes-secrets-with-sops.md

 ## A step further

 The encoded example above is a bit noisy, as every YAML key is encrypted by default, not only those lines containing the actual secrets.
-While it's not perfect, you can add `_unencrypted` suffix to each key you don't want SOPS to encrpyt (e.g. `metadata_unencrypted`).
+While it’s not perfect, you can add `_unencrypted` suffix to each key you don’t want SOPS to encrpyt (e.g. `metadata_unencrypted`).
 Those keys and their child nodes will be ignored in the future.
 But this also requires a little additional step inbetween to get rid of those suffixes again, before pushing the secret to Kubernetes:

 ```bash
 sops --decrypt mysecret.sops.yaml | sed 's|_unencrypted||g' | kubectl apply -f -